Zaotang: Ingredient

 The ingredients must be washed thoroughly to clean all the bran and impurities.
 Then they can be placed in the stew pot for boiling.

 Boiling sugar

 Boiling is the process of heating the ingredient until all the water escaped and a uniform sticky mixture forms.
 The most important thing during boiling is heat control.
 If too much heat is used, the sugar will be overcooked and won't have the crispy taste.
 On the other hand, if the heat is not enough, the sugar won't be sticky at all.

 The semi-solid condition of sugar is called sugar paste.
-By the time sugar paste starts to form, the temperature of the mixture can reach 158 °C to 160 °C. Experienced Zaotang maker would use a stick to draw some paste, if a white and transparent sugar wire can be drawn from the paste and the mixture stops producing bubbles on the surface, then the sugar paste is ready for the next step.
+By the time sugar paste starts to form, the temperature of the mixture can reach 158 °C to 160 °C. Experienced Zaotang makers use a stick to draw some paste: if a white and transparent sugar wire can be drawn from the paste and the mixture stops producing bubbles on the surface, the sugar paste is ready for the next step.